thijew/blok-tech-1/docs/concept.md

 - Get an confirmation e-mail when the order is successful
 - Navigate the site easily.
 - Get motivated to order.
-- Close reservation form at 2 and open back up after 9 for the next day.

 #### Could haves

 - A log in feature
 - Save their form information for feature orders.
-- Displaying the reservation information.
+- Displaying the reservation information for the client.
+- Close reservation form at 2 and open back up after 9 for the next day.
+- Be able to cancel the order